Meteorologist Salary in the United States

 4. What are the responsibilities of Meteorologist?

 Investigates, integrates and analyzes meteorological data from a variety of sources, including surface and air stations, satellites, and radar to prepare reports and forecasts for public and other uses.
 Analyzes weather model guidance and issues specialized hazardous weather forecasts when warranted.
 Requires a bachelor's degree.
 Typically reports to a manager or head of a unit/department.
-Work is highly independent.
-May assume a team lead role for the work group.
-A specialist on complex technical and business matters.
-Typically requires 7+ years of related experience.
+Work is generally independent and collaborative in nature.
+Contributes to moderately complex aspects of a project.
+Typically requires 4-7 years of related experience.

 Where Does Our Salary Data Come From?